 - At 4 to 6 months of age, an infant should be consuming 20 to 40 ounces (600 to 1200 milliliters) of formula and is often ready to start the transition to solid foods.

 Infant formula can be used until a child is 1 year old.
 The AAP does not recommend regular cow's milk for children under 1 year old.
 After 1 year, the child should only get whole milk, not skim or reduced-fat milk.

 Standard formulas contain 20 Kcal/ounce or 20 Kcal/30 milliliters and 0.45 grams of protein/ounce or 0.45 grams of protein/30 milliliters.
 Formulas based on cow's milk are appropriate for most full-term and preterm infants.

 Infants who drink enough formula and are gaining weight usually do not need extra vitamins or minerals.
-Your doctor or nurse may prescribe extra fluoride if the formula is being made with water that has not been fluorinated.
+Your provider may prescribe extra fluoride if the formula is being made with water that has not been fluoridated.